A detailed history of Preston: Part three

 Temple.
 The worth of the aforesaid manor with all outgoings beyond maintenance for the services of

-a chaplain for the chapel – 27 marks.’
-This was ‘remitted to William, the farmer of Langeford, who
+a chaplain for the chapel – twenty-seven marks.’
+This was ‘remitted to William, the farmer of

 During this period the Hospitallers became owners of property by virtue of a statute of 1324.
 As they

-now had access to the fund-raising activities that were one of the main reasons that the Templars had
+now had access to the fund-raising activities which were one of the main reasons that the Templars

-plate armour was more expensive than chain mail, for example.
+plate armour being more expensive than chain mail, for example.

-From the viewpoint of the villagers at Preston, probably little changed when the Hospitallers became
+From the viewpoint of the folk at Preston, probably little changed when the Hospitallers became their

-their lords and masters, apart from the personnel at the mansion.
-Indeed, the Hospitallers inherited
+lords and masters, apart from the personnel at the mansion.
+Indeed, the Hospitallers inherited the

 Dinsley, the Hospitallers let the estate to a succession of tenants and the holding of religious services